AlfredNedohon0317/u2_lab_express_api/README.md

 ### Bonus III
 - If you've gotten this far, we have a real challenge for you... use the Axios library to give your front end full CRUD as well!

+all work perforemed by me and assisted by chat gpt3.5